Private water supplies – frequently asked questions

-All private water supplies must be registered with the council, who maintain a public register.
+All private water supplies must be registered with the council.
 As a supplier of private water, it is your responsibility to ensure the water is wholesome and does not pose a risk to human health.

 Why should I register my private water supply with the local authority?